pivotal-anz/ci-ultimate/UsingConcourse.md

 # What is it?

-Concourse is really just a flow definition tool a bit like Spring XD excpet instead of a DSL it uses a YAML description file.
+Concourse is really just a flow definition tool a bit like Spring Cloud Web Flow (Spring XD) except that instead of a DSL it uses a YAML description file.
 Although the flow can be visualised, once specified, in the cool web GUI, you can't define it that way.

 I personally found the documentation was not really clear until you knew what it was trying to explain, so here is a quick overview on how to use Concourse.